Nefomemes/battlelog.js/docs/README.md

 <br/>

 First of all, you will need to get a CDN link.
-You can find a CDN link for this library in pretty much any major CDN services, like [JSDelivr](https://www.jsdelivr.com/package/npm/battlelog.js)
+You can find a CDN link for this library in pretty much any major CDN services, like [JSDelivr](https://www.jsdelivr.com/package/npm/battlelog.js), [UnPKG](https://unpkg.com/), and [GitCDN](https://gitcdn.link)

 You can use two bundles, one is the Production bundle (dist/bundle.js) and the minified Production bundle (dist/bundle.min.js)